Skippeh/calcrust.com-frontend/readme.md

 ## How to build

-The project uses gulp for development and generating dist files.
+The project uses gulp for development and generating dist files. **The gulp file  among other files uses es6 features, so make sure your node is up to date.**

 Start by navigating to the project folder in a terminal and write ***npm install*** to download all dependencies.